dhruv20001/hello-world/README.md

 # hello-world
-yo! whats up its dhruv and i am a student who likes to do this for fun and yes thats me.
+yo! whats up its dhruv and i am a student doing MSC Autonomous Vehicle Dynamics and Control